7 Module 6: Art in East Asia

 “Official Style” (Li shu): created by Cheng Miao in the Qin dynasty (246-207 BCE); used widely in documents during the Han dynasty and thereafter

-“Regular Style” (Kai shu): arose in Han dynasty and became popular in the Tang dynasty; practitioners include Wang Xizhi (Jin dynasty), regarded as the greatest Chinese calligrapher
+“Regular Style” (Kai shu): arose in the Han dynasty and became popular in the Tang dynasty; practitioners include Wang Xizhi (Jin dynasty), regarded as the greatest Chinese calligrapher

 “Running Style” (Xing shu): dates form the later Han dynasty; is a form of cursive writing; an example is Emperor Song Huizong’s “Slender Gold” style